Anal Wart SurgeryEn Español (Spanish Version)

 - Bad-smelling drainage from the anal area or area where you have stitches

 - Stitches break open

 - Increased swelling in rectal area

-- Pain that is not controlled by the medicine given
+- Pain that is not controlled by the medication you were given

 - You are not having bowel movements regularly

 In case of an emergency, call for emergency medical services right away.

 Centers for Disease Control and Prevention

 Anal warts.
 American Society of Colon and Rectal Surgeons website.
 Available at: